binsnake/omill/README.md

 5. **Recovers ABI** — calling convention analysis, stack frame recovery, function signature recovery, State struct elimination
 6. **Deobfuscation** (optional) — constant memory folding, stack data outlining, import hash resolution, lazy import resolution, dead path elimination

+## Limitations

+- **Platform Support:** Currently only supports **Windows x64 (PE)** files using the Win64 ABI.
+- **Project Scope:** `omill` is optimized for deobfuscating complicated functions with relatively simple control flow.
+- **Not Recommended For:**
+  - Full binary lifting or recompilation (focuses on specific functions and their reachable targets).
+  - Virtualized code (VM-based obfuscation like VMProtect or Themida).
+  - Packed or compressed files (binaries must be unpacked or in a state where code is statically accessible).
+- **Status:** Deobfuscation capabilities are improving weekly, with expanding support for more complex obfuscation methods.

 ## Requirements

 - **LLVM 21** (tested with prebuilt install at `C:/Program Files/LLVM21`)